markmartorilopez/OChemR/ReadMe.md

 </p>

 ### 4 - Pixel Magic
-In pursuance of preserving the real path of the whole reaction, the direction of the arrows detected was exctracted.
+In pursuance of preserving the real path of the whole reaction, the direction of the arrows detected was extracted.

 <p align="center">
   <a>